krzysztofzablocki/Sourcery/guides/Usage.md

 You can also provide arguments using configuration file.
 Some of the configuration features (like excluding files) are only available when using configuration file.
 You provide path to this file using `--config` command line option.
-If you provide path to directory Sourcery will search for file `.sourcery.yml` in this directory.
-You can also provide path to config file itself.
+If you provide a path to a directory Sourcery will search for a file `.sourcery.yml` in this directory.
+You can also provide a path to config file itself.
 By default Sourcery will search for `.sourcery.yml` in your current path.

 Configuration file should be a valid Yaml file, like this: